nuclight/tkxgram/docs/db.md

 not inode, but versions also in tree, so distinguish tree children and attributes like XML/DOM ?

-move `from_peer` in front of tree? this would be consistent with e.g. Telegram's "common box" messages, which are enumerated per-account - but conflicts with `unread` being per-message, not per-version... though it's interesting idea, what if received version differs from what was read? the same problem with edited messages, BTW
+move `from_peer` in front of tree? this would be consistent with e.g. Telegram's "common box" messages, which are enumerated per-account - but conflicts with `unread` being per-message, not per-version... though it's interesting idea, what if received version differs from what was previously read by user in GUI ? the same problem with edited messages, BTW

 ...looks like need a table, one or more columns of it itself a path/tree - that is, not a "table inside a tree ['s node]", but a "tree (or more) inside a table" ?

 the concept of FS-like tree and inodes was for hardlinks - e.g. `Telegram/commonbox/712345` and `Telegram/Chat/123/712345` is in fact the same message, as well as `Telegram/commonbox/712346` and `Telegram/User/456/712346` are also the same, due to continuous numeration of messages in old chats and private dialogs in Telegram

 also, single tree is a natural fit for MQTT topics, for splitting by path to different DB shards, and for DB object browser with standard Tree Control widgets, Regedit-like - though latter possibly may be tree+table...
+-> however, to support migration of objects between shards, still graph relations must exist (Sqlite::VersionedObjectGraph ?) - let's see https://github.com/dpapathanasiou/simple-graph
+- and graph is probaly a must due to stickers - stickerSet references documents, each document is just a file with Sticker attribute pointing back to stickerSet

 may be don't give any real sense to inode? i.e. just JOIN on it and nothing more?

+yes, have `is_content` on versions - e.g. plugin-decoded GPG message also may have edits, as by original message; and probably jsut move unread/score to plugin object (with `unseen` being determined by number pointer in dialog, and `unread` being explicitly toggled by user)

+can't have class/type in inode, must be in object - as reference from inode matrix may be for path which will be created just for this as we don't have real objects on it yet

+use technique similar to SMTP's dot-stuffing in MQTT mapping (in following examples slashes are to show it's segment, they are not part of value):
+* "/::string/" segment is "/:string/", that is, simple escaping of leading ":" itself
+* ":I" means integer, e.g "/:I123456/" or "/:I-123" for negative
+* ":F" means IEEE float (double), e.g. "/:F.05/" (0.05) or "/:F-2e-3/" (-0.002)
+* ":N" means NULL (`undef` in Perl) __TBD__ what? in identifier? let's prohibit it
+* TBD some way to encode chars prohibited in MQTT: U+0001..U+001F control characters, U+007F..U+009F control characters and "+" or "#"
+  - may be ":\" and then \c[ and \x1b etc. like in Perl ?
+* other variants after initial dot are currently an error, reserved for future extension